endsummercamp/minibadge/minibage-cli/readme.md

 ## Usage

-If you don't have a Rust toolchain installed, follow the instructions in the firmware readme.
+If you don't have a Rust toolchain installed, follow the instructions in the firmware readme (directory `/antani_sw`).

 To run the CLI tool, just run `cargo run -- --help` in this directory.